The Top 10 Restaurant POS Software You Should Be Using

 The right restaurant POS software fixes these pain points by syncing orders, payments, and inventory in real time, so you spend less time troubleshooting and more time serving guests.

-Whether you need robust inventory management, seamless online ordering, or tableside payments, there’s a fit here for your operation.
+Whether you need robust inventory management, seamless online ordering, or tableside mobile payments, there's a fit here for your operation.

 If you're in the process of researching restaurant POS software, connect with a SoftwareSelect advisor for free recommendations.